agentmorris/camera-trap-vehicle-classifier/README.md

 # Camera trap vehicle classifier

+## Background

+The effects of human recreation on wildlife may vary depending on the type of road and trail use that is occurring (e.g. see [Naidoo and Burton, 2020](https://conbio.onlinelibrary.wiley.com/doi/full/10.1111/csp2.271)).
+Classifying human and vehicle detections into finer sub-classes (e.g., car/truck, horseback rider, mountain biker) facilitates the study of how different types of recreational activities impact the distribution and abundance of wildlife.

 ## Overview

 This repo hosts the training and inference code for a PyTorch model that classifies vehicles cropped from camera trap images (typically cropped with [MegaDetector](https://github.com/agentmorris/MegaDetector)) into the following categories: